-3.14 The Areas of Archaeological Significance (AAS) have been updated in the Pre-Submission Site Allocations DPD and one of these covers the southern part of the site (Pouchen End - crop marks of occupation and finds of Roman and medieval date).
-While the AAS does not rule out the principle of
+- 3.14 The Areas of Archaeological Significance (AAS) have been updated in the Site Allocations DPD and one of these covers the southern part of the site (Pouchen End crop marks of occupation and finds of Roman and medieval date).
+While the AAS does not rule out the principle of development, it will necessitate on-going liaison with the County Council's Archaeological team as any proposals are taken forward. - 3.15 Desk-based heritage assessments were undertaken on the site, prior to the

-&lt;sup>2 Prepared by Hertfordshire Local Partnership, Herts Environmental Records Centre and Hertfordshire and Middlesex Wildlife Trust
+9 Prepared by Hertfordshire Local Partnership, Herts Environmental Records Centre and Hertfordshire and Middlesex Wildlife Trust

-- development, it will necessitate on-going liaison with the County Council Archaeological team as the master plan is taken forward. - 3.15 Desk-based heritage assessments were undertaken on the site, prior to the Core Strategy Examination.
-Since that time a geophysical survey has been undertaken which indicates whether there is any potential for buried archaeology. - 3.16 There are no designated assets within the assessment area, and only one designated asset is recorded within the wider area.
+Core Strategy Examination in Public.
+Since that time a geophysical survey has been undertaken which indicates whether there is any potential for buried archaeology.

+- 3.16 There are no designated assets within the assessment area, and only one designated asset is recorded within the wider area.
 The 16th century Pouchen End Hall, a Grade II Listed Building, is situated within the hamlet of Pouchen End on the western side of Pouchen End Lane, and is now associated with later 19th century farm buildings.
 There are no statutorily protected sites within the potential area of the LA3 allocation. - 3.17 The geophysical survey identified a substantial number of features of possible archaeological origin, distributed across much of the site, including a possible kiln of unknown date.
 Although a percentage of the geophysical anomalies may turn out to be geological features, without field evaluation the County Archaeologist has advised that it should be assumed that they represent heritage assets with archaeological interest.
 This is supported by the large number of metal detecting finds of Roman, medieval, and early post-medieval date recovered from the site.
 However, the geophysics shows no evidence for a large-scale settlement.
 The number and type of geophysical anomalies do, however, represent significant archaeological potential, some of which may prove to be a constraint on the construction of individual properties/aspects of the development, or require mitigation through the planning process (see section 5).